The Stanford NLP Group makes some of our

 suitable for supervised training of named entity recognition and

 information extraction models.
 Works on plain text and HTML

 documents.
 Click to download

 Have a support question?
-Ask us on Stack Overflow
+Please ask us on Stack Overflow

 using the tag stanford-nlp.

-Feedback, questions, and bug reports / fixes can be sent to our
+Feedback, questions, licensing issues, and bug reports / fixes can also be sent to our

 We have 3 mailing lists for